Companies that use Wrike

 All project management Wrike

-Wrike We detected 1,788 customers using Wrike and 63 customers with estimated renewals in the next 3 months.
+Wrike We detected 1,819 customers using Wrike and 69 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (9%) and the most common company size is 51-200 employees (21%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: Our data specifically only tracks Wrike Enterprise users.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login